Frequently Asked Questions

 The ‘Windy Flats’ of section 9, a two-mile section downstream of the Stackhouse access, is very shallow, and is quite difficult to float when water levels get low.
 Rafts do not generally float this section when water runs below 1000 cfs, but canoes are able to.
 There are no take-outs on this 2 mile section, so assess the conditions before committing to this section.

 There are intermittent rapids from just after the MSD to Douglas Lake, so be careful and plan accordingly.
-All rapids and dam locations can be found on the new Riverkeeper’s Guide to the French Broad map that will be available soon through this website and other outfitters in the region.
+All rapids and dam locations can be found on the new Riverkeeper’s Guide to the French Broad map that are available through this website and local outfitters in the watershed.

 6) What are the rapids like along the French Broad River Paddle Trail℠?